Hi, I'm

 Demo

-preprint Natural Language Processing Interpretability
+preprint NLP Interpretability

 Does the 2D image generative model has an internal model of 3D geometry?
 Can a 2D neural network see beyond the X-Y dimension of a matrix of pixels?
 Our project found controllable representations of 3D geometry inside diffusion model.